sh224wg/L2/testCases.md

 test 5
 - allow user to enter url, if not a url it crashes, use if else in askforurl function to ensure it doesnt crash

-test 6
- - data is sometimes too large in terminal, write into a file